sushantgwr87/inked-database/README.md

 NO Changes made via website to database are reflected to original data.

 ## Acknowledgements
+This Json server work was referenced from article.
+Thanks to Him!

 Do check out for more details [Article by YousefZidan](https://dev.to/youssefzidan/deploying-fake-back-end-server-database-using-json-server-github-and-heroku-1lm4)